gdgpisa/hoverboard-2019/data/faq.md

 Yes, you can always leave the conference and come back whenever you want.
 To enter the venue you anyway always need your **badge** (you will get it at the entrance).

-### I have the codelab ticket but I don't have the DevFest ticket?
-Can I participate to the codelab only?
+### I have the workshop ticket but I don't have the DevFest ticket?
+Can I participate to the workshop only?

-No, as written in the codelab description, you need a DevFest ticket to join all the sessions (either talks or codelabs).
+No, as written in the workshop description, you need a DevFest ticket to join all the sessions (either talks or workshop).

 ### I registered on meetup.com.
 Is that valid as a ticket?